 A jumbo loan isn't your typical home loan, in terms of how much you can borrow or what's required to qualify.
-With a jumbo mortgage, you're borrowing more money for a home than you typically would with another home loan.
+With a jumbo mortgage, you're borrowing more money for a home than you typically would with another type of home loan.

 Here's what you need to know about how these loans work and when you might consider one for your home purchase.